-Touch the text box of Hour, Minute, Second, Day, Month and Year to edit these fields.
-Touch the Modify button to perform the change.
+Touch the text box of Hour, Minute, Second, Day, Month, and Year to edit these fields.
+Touch the Modify Date/Time button to perform the change.
+Touch the text box of Time Zone to select the time zone.
+Touch the Modify Time Zone button to perform the change.